viernes, 16 de mayo de 2025

 Solo entonces, al verlo de cerca, se dieron cuenta de que no era un monstruo, sino un enorme y feo congrio, atrapado en el pasillo inundado del barco.
 Respiraron aliviados, pero la tensión no desapareció del todo.

 La sensación de que el barco aún escondía su secreto los mantenía en vilo.
-Tras un intercambio de miradas entre asombro y temor, los tres exploradores continuaron su avance.
-El agua, fría y turbia, chapoteaba alrededor de sus pies mientras se adentraban con cautela por el pasillo principal de la embarcación.
+Tras un intercambio de miradas entre asombro y temor, los tres exploradores se pusieron en movimiento de nuevo.
+El agua, fría y turbia, chapoteaba alrededor de sus pies mientras avanzaban con cautela por el pasillo principal de la embarcación.
 En los rincones, las sombras parecían cobrar vida, como si algo más los estuviera observando desde la penumbra.

-El aire en el camarote era aún más denso que en el resto del barco, impregnado de un olor a humedad y madera podrida.
+En el camarote el aire era aún más denso que en el resto del barco, impregnado de un olor a humedad y madera podrida.

 El espacio contaba con tres grandes ventanas: dos laterales y una central, que en otro tiempo debieron ofrecer una vista imponente del mar.
 Ahora estaban cubiertas por cortinas empapadas y desgarradas, que apenas permitían el paso de unos hilos de luz diurna, sumiendo la estancia en una penumbra espesa.
 Las cortinas colgaban de manera fantasmal, meciéndose levemente, como si respiraran con el movimiento del agua estancada que ahora cubría el suelo hasta los tobillos.

-En el centro de la estancia, emergiendo de la penumbra, había un escritorio antiguo.
-Sobre él, bañados por un resplandor blanquecino y fantasmal, yacían los restos deshechos de unos pergaminos antiguos, descoloridos y frágiles como el tiempo mismo.
+En el centro del camarote, emergiendo de la penumbra, había un escritorio antiguo.
+Y sobre él, bañados por un resplandor blanquecino y fantasmal, yacían los restos deshechos de pergaminos antiguos, descoloridos y frágiles como el tiempo mismo.
 Junto a ellos, un cofre de madera, cerrado herméticamente, despertaba la curiosidad de los visitantes y la sospecha de que en su interior se escondía el misterio que el barco había guardado durante tanto tiempo.

 mvf.